PDAL/PDAL/doc/tutorial/pcl_spec.rst

 .. seealso::

-    :ref:`filters.statisticaloutlier` implements support for this
+    :ref:`filters.outlier` implements support for this
     operation as a PDAL filter

 **Description**